1858 Lightning Pants Token

-And this is a charming example that would be very difficult to improve upon (if you could find another one, and we'd be surprised if you did).
+Making this much nicer piece an extreeeeemely desirable example and one which presumably would be very difficult or impossible to improve upon (if you could find another one, and we'd be very surprised if you could).

 To order or inquire about this item, contact us at 1-800-Coins-99 or Info@CoinRaritiesOnline.com.

 Prev | ----